Mississippi Counseling License Requirements

 1. Pick which area of counseling to pursue.

-To become a professional counselor, you will need to choose an area of specialization first because the pathway to counseling licensure will vary depending on the type of counseling services you’d like to provide.
-Researching your options and making this decision beforehand will determine the type of degree and the coursework you take to meet licensure requirements.
+To become a professional counselor, you will need to first choose an area of specialization because the pathway to counseling licensure will vary depending on the type of counseling services you’d like to provide.
+Researching your options and making this decision beforehand will determine the type of degree and the coursework required to earn licensure.

 2. Meet the educational requirements for your desired counseling practice area.

-Most Mississippi counseling licenses require a master’s degree to become licensed.
-Those interested in providing mental health counseling services need a master’s degree in counseling approved by CACREP and aspiring marriage and family therapists must have a master’s degree in marriage and family therapy.
-School counselors must have a master’s degree; if the degree is not in counseling, teaching experience may be required.
+Most Mississippi counseling licenses require a master’s degree.
+Those interested in providing mental health counseling services need a Council for the Accreditation of Counseling and Related Educational Programs (CACREP) approved master’s degree in counseling and aspiring marriage and family therapists must have a master’s degree in marriage and family therapy.
+School counselors must have a master’s degree; if the degree is not in guidance and counseling, teaching experience may be required.
 Substance abuse counselors working in any program funded or certified by the Mississippi government must have a master’s degree; others can earn credentials with a minimum of a high school diploma.

 3. Get licensed to practice counseling in Mississippi.

 After earning your degree, the final step is becoming licensed by the correct Mississippi licensing board.
-Professional counselors are licensed by the Mississippi State Board of Examiners for Licensed Professional Counselors; marriage and family therapists are licensed by the Mississippi State Board of Examiners for Social Workers and Marriage and Family Therapists; and school counselors are licensed by the Mississippi Department of Education.
-Substance abuse counselors that work in government-funded or -certified settings are licensed by the Mississippi Department of Mental Health and all others can earn credentials through the Mississippi Association for Addiction Professionals.
+Licensed professional counselors (LPCs) are licensed by the Mississippi State Board of Examiners for Licensed Professional Counselors (the Board); marriage and family therapists (LMFTs) are licensed by the Mississippi State Board of Examiners for Social Workers and Marriage and Family Therapists (the Board); and school counselors are licensed by the Mississippi Department of Education (MDE).
+Certified addiction therapists (CATs) that work in government-funded or -certified settings are credentialed by the Mississippi Department of Mental Health (DMH) and other voluntary credentials are offered through the Mississippi Association for Addiction Professionals (MAAP).
 Continue reading to learn more.

 Licensed Professional Counselor (LPC) Licensing Process

-The Mississippi State Board of Examiners for Licensed Professional Counselors is responsible for issuing licenses for Licensed Professional Counselors (LPCs).
+The Mississippi State Board of Examiners for Licensed Professional Counselors (the Board) is responsible for issuing licenses for Licensed Professional Counselors (LPCs).
 LPCs use counseling techniques and behavioral science theories to help individuals, couples, and groups address dysfunctional behaviors, solve problems, make decisions, and address interpersonal or intrapersonal issues.
 If you would like to learn more about a career as a professional counselor, read our mental health counselor career guide.
-Prospective LPCs must complete a 60-credit master’s degree in counseling; degree programs accredited by CACREP are preapproved.
+Prospective LPCs must complete a 60-credit master’s degree in counseling; degree programs accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP) are preapproved.

 1. Pass the National Counselor Exam (NCE).